 3. Plan for the appropriate point density

 As we described in the first post in our series on LiDAR point clouds, planning your project based on what you want to do with the data is key.
 This is particularly the case when deciding on the appropriate point density for your project.
 The point density you need is determined by the size of the near ground features that you are trying to detect.
 The spacing of LiDAR points needs to be at most half the size of the feature you want to detect.
 For example, in the case of malleefowl mound detection, the ground features we are trying to detect have a radius of approximately 1 to 3 metres.
 That means you need a point density of at least 2 points per square metre to be able to detect the shape of the mound with any confidence.
 Confidence in detection of mounds increases with increasing point density, so we generally recommend point densities in the order of 6 to 10 points per m2.
-You can read about our malleefowl mound detection work in the Murray Sunset National Park Case Study.
+You can read about our malleefowl mound detection work in the Great victoria desert Case study.

 The point density is a function of many different decisions in the LiDAR collection process including:

 Flying at a higher elevation results in cheaper acquisition of data because the width of the swathe will be larger and the area can be covered more quickly.
 However, most scanners experience a slight reduction in precision associated with the greater distances between the scanner and the ground.
 Optimising the combination of these factors requires careful planning and should include discussions between the data collection team and the team who will be doing the analytics to ensure the data captured is fit for its intended use.

 Using high density LiDAR data, we were able to identify 676 high probability mound candidates within the 600 km2 area.